AyoobAli/pyfuzz/README.md

 # TO-DO:

-   - Add the ability to filter results based on a string in the response body.
+   - ~~Add the ability to filter results based on a string in the response body.~~
+   - Add multi-threading option.
+   - Add option to replace variables in the provided list (Ex.: Replace "somepage.{#ext}" with "somepage.php").
+   - Add a spider option.